-Cartagena’s burgeoning hipster neighbourhood, Getsemaní was once a haven for crime and prostitution but has turned a corner to become the area of choice for young travellers, artists and musicians.
-It’s still a little rough around the edges, and there are parts of it that get a bit sketchier late at night, but it’s a bustling neighbourhood full of life and Caribbean charm.
+The burgeoning hipster neighborhood of Getsemaní was once a hotspot for crime and prostitution, but is now the area of choice for young travelers, artists and musicians.
+It’s still a little rough around the edges, and there are parts that get a bit sketchy at night, but it’s a bustling neighborhood full of life and Caribbean charm.

-Although outside the walled city, Getsemaní still features the same beautiful colonial architecture, and an excellent street-art scene gives it an edge that Centro lacks.
-The bustling nerve centre of Getsemaní is Plaza Trinidad, where, every night, a mix of tourists and locals come to eat, drink, dance and enjoy the neighbourhood’s laid-back attitude.
+Although outside the walled city, Getsemaní features the same beautiful colonial architecture, while an excellent street art scene gives it an edge that El Centro lacks.
+The nerve center is Plaza de la Trinidad, where tourists and locals come to eat, drink, dance and enjoy the laid-back vibe of the neighborhood every night.

-If you’ve made it to the exclusive mansions and tower blocks of Castillogrande, then you know you’ve hit the big time in Cartagena!
-As one of Cartagena’s smallest neighbourhoods – made up of just 16 seafront blocks connected to Bocagrande – Castillogrande is popular with wealthy Colombians and is the home of three different exclusive members’ clubs: the Club Union, Club Naval and Club Cartagena.
+If you’ve made it to the exclusive mansions and tower blocks of Castillogrande, then you know you’ve hit the big time.
+It’s one of the smallest neighborhoods in Cartagena – made of just 16 seafront blocks connected to Bocagrande – and home to three exclusive members’ clubs: the Club Union, Club Naval and Club Cartagena.

-The Miami Beach of Cartagena, and the city’s main beach neighbourhood, Bocagrande has been the holiday destination of choice for Colombians since the 1960s.
-The long strip of beachfront and high-rise buildings, seemingly visible from throughout Cartagena, is a beacon for beachgoers, luxury holidaymakers, and the glamour set.
-Some of the world’s most famous hotel chains have even set up shop in Bocagrande and jostle for real estate space with casinos, bars, residential buildings and restaurants.
-Bocagrande may lack the authenticity or history of Centro or Getsemaní, but it makes up for it in glorious, glamourous fashion.
+Bocagrande, the main beach neighborhood in the city, has been the vacation destination of choice for Colombians since the 1960s.
+The long strip of beachfront and high-rise buildings, visible throughout Cartagena, is a beacon for beachgoers and the wealthy.
+Some of the most famous hotel chains in the world have an outlet here, jostling for space with casinos, bars, residential buildings and restaurants.
+Bocagrande may lack the authenticity or history of El Centro or Getsemaní, but it makes up for it in glorious, glamorous fashion.

-In the north-east corner of Cartagena’s walled city is San Diego; despite its location only a few blocks from the luxury hotels and bars of Centro, this neighbourhood has a more relaxed, bohemian vibe than its somewhat stuffy neighbour.
-The houses are less grand here, and the nearby Bellas Artes arts college gives San Diego a more casual atmosphere.
-Popular tourist attractions in the area include La Bovedas, a craft market built in a former jail under the city walls, and the bustling Plaza de San Diego, which contains some of the best restaurants in the city.
+In the northeast corner of Cartagena’s walled city is San Diego.
+Despite being only a few blocks from the luxury hotels and bars of El Centro, this neighborhood has a more relaxed, bohemian vibe.
+The houses are less grand, and the nearby Bellas Artes college gives it a more casual atmosphere.
+Popular tourist attractions include La Bóvedas, a craft market built in a former jail under the city walls, and the bustling Plaza de San Diego, which contains some of the best restaurants in the city.

-Manga is a leafy, residential neighbourhood to the south of Getsemaní, with some of Cartagena’s finest budget restaurants, as well as arguably the best seafood eatery in the city, Club de Pesca.
-While it lacks the glamour of Centro and the buzz of Getsemaní, it does have a more laid-back atmosphere, making it a popular spot for families or couples.
-In spite of a lovely promenade overlooking a beautiful bay of yachts – Manga is home to some of Cartagena’s largest yacht moorings – the tourist hordes have largely ignored this neighbourhood, making it an excellent place where you can discover a totally different side to the city.
+Manga is a leafy, residential neighborhood to the south of Getsemaní, with some of the finest budget restaurants in the city, as well as arguably the best seafood eatery in the city, Club de Pesca.
+While it lacks the glamour of El Centro and the buzz of Getsemaní, it does have a more laid-back atmosphere, making it a popular spot for families and couples.
+In spite of a lovely promenade overlooking a beautiful bay of yachts – Manga is home to some of the largest yacht moorings in Cartagena – tourist largely ignore this neighborhood, making it an excellent place to discover a different side to the city.